hundredrabbits/Orca-c/README.md

                            If you plan to work with large files, set this to a low number.
                            Default: 100
+    --initial-size <nxn>   When creating a new grid file, use these starting dimensions.
+                           Default: 57x25
+    --bpm <number>         Set the tempo (beats per minute).
+                           Default: 120
     -h or --help           Print this message and exit.

 OSC/MIDI options: